 Our guides have found that enjoyment and success rates on Aconcagua are significantly increased by Alpine Ascents' focus on the following key elements.
 The combination of our expert guiding staff, local Base Camp assistance, and an outstanding route, help create an unrivaled alpine experience.
 Upon sign up we will send you a richly detailed information and pre-trip planning package.

 - Our honest approach.
 We are very clear about the demands of climbing Aconcagua, (see letter from Willi Prittie).
 If you call our office and say "Hey, I've climbed Kilimanjaro," we will be frank about the need for a higher level of climbing skill.
 We go to great lengths to educate and prepare our climbers.
 Aconcagua is a serious, rigorous climb, and being properly prepared is of primary importance.

 - We use four camps instead of three, which includes a second High Camp.
 Alpine Ascents pioneered a second High Camp, our Camp IV, at 20,600 feet.
 This extra camp helps prepare for our final summit bid and is one of the main factors in our incredibly high summit success rate.
 Other companies have followed our lead.

 - Guides.
 Alpine Ascents carefully selects each Aconcagua guide team.
 Only guides who have co-led past ascents of Aconcagua (i.e., trained with an experienced guide) lead each team.
 Our guide staff is the most experienced on the mountain.
 (Most of our guides are US based Alpine Ascents guides with a few hand selected local guides).
-We are committed to running small groups (usually six to 10 climbers) and providing two or three guides, based on team size.
+We are committed to running small groups (up to 10 climbers) and providing two or three guides, based on team size.

 - Oversight.
 We have a lead guide from Alpine Ascents on every trip overseeing the expedition.
 We have handpicked expert local guides to assist on some climbs, or we send Alpine Ascents guides to be part of our Aconcagua guide staff.
-Our groups of four to six will have two guides and our teams of 10 will have three guides, with the third guide generally meeting the team on the mountain.
+Our teams of 10 will have three guides, with the third guide generally meeting the team on the mountain.